vaughany/moodle-block_searchthiscourse/readme.md

 ## Known Issues

-This block has none at this time.
+This block has none at this time, aside the core and third-party plugins not yet added to the search.

 Should you find a bug, have an issue, feature request or new language pack, please [log an issue in the tracker](https://github.com/vaughany/moodle-block_searchthiscourse/issues) or fork the repo, fix the problem and submit a pull request.